gert7/simagef/README.md

 simagef -t 50 a.png b.png c.png
 ```

-You can read additionally read filenames from `stdin` if `-` appears in the filenames list.
+You can additionally read filenames from `stdin` if `-` appears in the filenames list.
 For example using it with the `fd` command for finding files:

 ```
 fd . ~/my_images | simages base.png base2.png -